Amanda N. Maurer Miller, PC

 A couple weeks after his death, I found out my children’s father had nominated me to take on certain responsibilities in his documents.
 I wished he would have told me during his lifetime so that we could have had at least one conversation to flesh out the two-dimensional written words.
 We talked or texted almost every day, yet he never mentioned this directly.
 I scoured old computer files and the internet to see if I could patch together a video for my children to watch and listen to their dad “in action,” as he always had a lot of bold opinions, theories, and things to say about the world.
 Although there are pictures, the live videos and recordings are few and far between.
 Our kids had just turned 12 and 14 when they lost their father.
 Having his words recorded on audio or video directed towards them would be priceless now.

-Estate Planning, Business Planning, Wills, Trusts and Real Estate Legal Team
+Estate Planning, Business Planning, Probate, Wills, Trusts and Real Estate Legal Team

 Meet the team